-Our friendly staff will also give you a full explanation of the operations including any potential risks.
+Our friendly staff will also give you a full explanation of the breast augmentation procedure including any potential risks.
 We want you to have realistic expectations; for instance, should you want to move from an “A” cup bra size to a “DD,” there may not be sufficient tissue to accomplish this and leave a natural look.
 In this circumstance, for instance, the edges could become visible, and the results will not look natural.

 Additionally, this increases the risk of other complications or problems.
 Depending on your requirements, we might even suggest other procedures if we feel that is a preferential option due to your personal circumstances.